 - Understand Audio and Visual concepts in Game Engines: What 3D models are and their use, use of lighting and using Unity and Oculus Audio systems.

 - Apply a practical use of VR combined with User Experience design unique to the medium including use of Audio, UI, and Interactivity.

-This course takes place in-person across 8 Monday evenings (7 to 9pm) from 10th October to 28thNovember.
+This course takes place in-person across 8 Tuesday evenings (7 to 9pm) from 18th April to 6th June.